 Compose a select from its parts.
 Select.Root owns the value and open state (it accepts every Base UI Select.Root prop — value, defaultValue, onValueChange, items, multiple, readOnly, required, modal, plus the name/form props — and adds size and an additive invalid override).

 Select.Root— owns the value and open state and shares the controlsize,multiple, andinvalid; renders no element of its own.Select.Trigger— the field-shaped control that opens the popup; reads the root'ssizeand paints the danger border while invalid, the quiet chrome whilereadOnly.Select.Value— renders the selected label inside the trigger (or a localized "N selected" undermultiple), falling back toplaceholder.Select.Icon— the trailing chevron marking the control as a select.Select.Backdrop— the modal scrim; rendered for you bySelect.Popuponly when the select ismodal(off by default, so the page keeps scrolling while the popup is open), transparent.Select.Popup— the floating, elevated, animated listbox.
-Props:side(defaultbottom),align(defaultstart),sideOffset,alignItemWithTrigger(defaulttrue),collisionPadding.Select.ScrollUpArrow+Select.ScrollDownArrow— the sticky scroll affordances; rendered for you bySelect.Popup, appearing only while the list can scroll.Select.List— the scrollable list inside the popup; rendered for you.Select.Item— a selectable option carrying itsvalue, plus an optional leadingiconanddescription, with a trailing check on the selected row.Select.ItemIcon/Select.ItemText/Select.ItemDescription/Select.ItemIndicator— the row's leading column, label, muted second line, and selected-check; rendered for you bySelect.Item(via itsicon/descriptionprops), composed by hand only for custom inner structure.Select.Group+Select.GroupLabel— a labelled section of related options.Select.Separator— a presentational hairline between groups.
+Props:side(defaultbottom),align(defaultstart),sideOffset,alignItemWithTrigger(defaulttrue),collisionPadding,width(trigger|content, defaulttrigger—contentsizes the menu to its longest row and reserves the trailing check column on every row).Select.ScrollUpArrow+Select.ScrollDownArrow— the sticky scroll affordances; rendered for you bySelect.Popup, appearing only while the list can scroll.Select.List— the scrollable list inside the popup; rendered for you.Select.Item— a selectable option carrying itsvalue.
+In its convenience mode it takes labelchildrenplus optionalicon/descriptionprops and renders the parts (and the selected-check) for you.
+Hand-compose the parts instead for full control: when any item part appears as a direct child,Select.Itemrenders your children verbatim and skips its own scaffold, so composing never doubles the label or check (theicon/descriptionprops are ignored in that mode).Select.ItemIcon/Select.ItemText/Select.ItemDescription/Select.ItemIndicator— the row's leading column, label, muted second line, and selected-check.
+Rendered for you in convenience mode; compose them by hand for custom inner structure.
+A bareSelect.ItemIndicatorrenders the lucide check (pass children to override the glyph).Select.Group+Select.GroupLabel— a labelled section of related options.Select.Separator— a presentational hairline between groups.

 Every rendered part carries a data-slot (select-trigger, select-value, select-icon, select-backdrop, select-popup, select-scroll-up-arrow, select-scroll-down-arrow, select-list, select-item, select-item-icon, select-item-text, select-item-description, select-item-indicator, select-group, select-group-label, select-separator) for host-side styling — pair it with the Base UI state attributes (data-open, data-placeholder, data-invalid, data-readonly, data-highlighted, data-selected, data-disabled).